GCSE History and Sociology challenge students to analyse their view of the world.

 You can take up to 2-years to complete your qualification if need be.
 Alternatively, you could blitz through it in as little as 6 months if you choose to.
 It’s completely up to you and what works with your circumstances.

-The only deadline you will have is the exam which is in January each year.
+The only deadline you will have is the exam which is in May/June each year.
 Once the exams have been sat you’ll have completed your qualification.

 Despite online education being a more independent learning style, you won’t be completely alone.